 The NFL Playoff rearranges the bracket in the second round so that the highest seed (1) in each conference plays the lowest remaining seed in the same conference.

-Playoffs will last 4 weeks and be played during the NFL weeks 16, 17, NFL wild card and divisional rounds.
+Playoffs will last 4 weeks and be played during the NFL weeks 16, 17, 18 and NFL Wild Card Round.

 |Weekly Winners (x15)|